-Store information in Qdrant database with optional metadata
+Store information in Qdrant with optional metadata

 Part of the Qdrant MCP server.
 Enforce policies on this tool with Intercept, the open-source MCP proxy.